The Turtle Conservation Program

 - Emergency contact

 This incredible project is primarily based on Playa Bandera, an unspoilt stretch of central Pacific coastline roughly 1 hour south of Playa Hermosa and Playa Jaco.
-Offering a relatively remote expanse of beach, largely unpolluted by noice and light, this is a popular nesting place for thousands of Olive Ridley sea turtles from June to December each year.
-This project is a wonderful option for those volunteers who wish to be fully immersed in the astounding nature and beauty that Costa Rica has to offer!
+Offering a relatively remote expanse of beach, largely unpolluted by noice and light, this is a popular nesting ground for thousands of sea turtles each year.

 Start Dates & Duration